-A complete list of folk and tribal dance in India
+A complete list of Indian folk and tribal dances

 India is a rich country of cultural and folk art.
 There are all kinds of dance forms from Kathak to Behu.
 All traditional dance has long been a sacred expression of faith.